 Fellows in Paediatric Anaesthesia are integral members of the department of anaesthesia and work supervised (at various levels) and independently as appropriate to their skills.

-This post is aimed at an anaesthetist who has already completed higher paediatric anaesthetic training (or the equivalent) and is looking to gain further experience in paediatric anaesthesia.
+This post is aimed at EoE trainees undertaking Higher Paediatric Anaesthetic Training as part of their ST training program.
 The fellowship post will consist of 9 months paediatric anaesthesia and 3 months of PICU and there may be a provision to increase experience in the applicant’s fields of interest.

 Out of Hours Arrangements